-The Company's investment securities as of March 31, 2018 and December 31, 2017 include certificates of deposit that are classified by management as held-to-maturity since the Company has the positive intent and ability to hold to maturity.
+The Company's investment securities as of June 30, 2018 and December 31, 2017 include certificates of deposit.
 The fair value of these investments approximate carrying values, and the Company has classified these instruments as Level 2 in the fair value hierarchy.
 The securities have maturity dates of one to three years.